unkloud/snowballd/.junie/guidelines.md

 * Maintenance tips

+## For Bash scripts:

 - Follow Bash's best practices
     - Fail early and fail fast, with clear error messages
     - Leave minimum empty lines
     - Leave as less comment as possible, the functions should be self-explanatory, only add comments when it is really obscure logic, again, those logic should be break down to explainable parts first before needing comments
     - Simple and idiomatic use of Bash, no tricks
     - Run shellcheck against the shell scripts
     - Update README.md each time the scripts are updated

+## For D projects:

+- Follow D's best practices
+- Update design.md each time the D code is updated, review the components and briefly explain the design and the reasoning behind it each part of the project
+- Write straightforward code, the function should be self-explanatory and short
+- Clarity and modularity is more important than performance